aragon/developer-portal/docs/osx/03-reference-guide/core/dao/IDAO.md

 ### external function execute

 Executes a list of actions.
-If no failure map is provided, one failing action results in the entire excution to be reverted.
-If a non-zero failure map is provided, allowed actions can fail without the remaining actions being reverted.
+If a zero allow-failure map is provided, a failing action reverts the entire excution.
+If a non-zero allow-failure map is provided, allowed actions can fail without the entire call being reverted.

 ```solidity
 function execute(bytes32 _callId, struct IDAO.Action[] _actions, uint256 _allowFailureMap) external returns (bytes[], uint256)